How Can I Tell if My Child Has Been Sexually Abused?

 Sometimes children “tell” through their behavior.

 If a child or youth is intentionally harming themselves through cutting, burning, using drugs or alcohol, running away or being promiscuous, you need professional help, regardless of whether this behavior stemmed from being sexually abused.
 If your child’s writing, drawings, play or dreams include sexual or frightening images or if your child is engaging in adult-like sexual behaviors with toys, objects or other children, you should seek professional help.
 If you are worried about any behaviors in your child it is a good idea to seek professional help.
-Call the Helpline for a referral to someone knowledgeable about children and sexual abuse.
+Call the Helpline for additional information, resources, and guidance.

 Signs of stress